Manik445/DriverAwareness-master/README.md

 * Broadcast the idea, get organisations involved
 * Deliver a device that can do the job and is afforable for everyone

-## The business case
-We get the best for everyone by help of the Companies that care about social responsibility to their customers should consider all previous arguments and design a system that provides real benefits for their customers.
-Such a system is however more complex and costly to develop and implement.
-An open source solution might be helpful to reduce cost if its flexible enough to be adapted to specific requirements.

 # How to develop and implement

 ## How the system works